lzwjava/blog-source/notes/2025-03-15-ubuntu-desktop-en.md

 ---
-title: "Installing a Desktop Environment on Ubuntu"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Installing a Desktop Environment on Ubuntu
 translated: false
-generated: true
 ---

 It sounds like your Ubuntu system might not have a graphical user interface (GUI) installed, which would explain why you don’t see a file browser (often called a file manager in Linux) or any kind of “finder.”
 This could happen if you installed a server version of Ubuntu, chose a minimal installation, or if there’s an issue preventing the GUI from loading.
 Don’t worry—we can fix this by installing a GUI like GNOME (Ubuntu’s default desktop environment) or another option if you prefer.
 Here’s how to do it step-by-step.